 I'm offering up weekly timeslots for 60 minutes over video conferencing.
 My sessions prioritize up-and-coming Black UXers*.
 I am not a career coach - I'm just here to provide my personal experiences and advice, based on my own experiences as a WOC in UX.
 See my background and motivations

 *For folx who don't identify with this community, you can sign up on my waitlist to hear of upcoming timeslots.
 I encourage you to look for support with your local IXDA or Hexagon UX chapter.
 I recommend Hexagon's mentorship programs (disclosure: I led the Seattle chapter for 3 years).
 There are also resources, including for those who are affected by COVID-19, that are easily findable on the WWW.
-Here are a few (more to come):
+Here are just a few:

 👋🏼 I'm Catherine.
 I'm a Lead UX Designer with experience as both a designer and researcher.
-I'm a self-taught UXer, and have been in this field for ~9 years.
+I'm a self-taught UXer, and have been in this field for ~10 years.
 You may know me from Twitter, Hexagon UX, from a talk I gave, or not at all.
-I studied music performance and cultural anthropology at Stanford, then spent 5 years in arts nonprofit fundraising, before realizing I had WAY more to impact with my creative and analytical skills, while also helping people with technology.
+I studied music performance and cultural anthropology at Stanford, then spent 5 years in arts nonprofit fundraising, before realizing I wanted to grow and make an impact with my creative and analytical skills helping people with technology.
 I've worked on design teams in startups, consultancy, and large enterprises, both as a full-time employee and contractor/freelancer.
 My pronouns are she/her.